 While not all of these birds will eat mealworms exclusively, they are likely to at least sample the insects, especially if other food sources are scarce and they have hungry chicks demanding food.

-Any other birds you have regularly visiting your feeders may also try a mealworm snack if the insects are available.
+Any other birds regularly visiting your feeders may also try a mealworm snack if the insects are available.

 Mealworms can be fed to birds as live insects or in dried or roasted forms.
-The live insects are much preferred, and the movement will help attract hungry birds, but birds at feeders will eventually discover dried mealworms as well.
+The live insects are much preferred and their movements will help attract hungry birds, but birds at feeders will eventually discover dried mealworms as well.

-Live mealworms should be offered in a shallow dish with straight, smooth sides, such as a plastic or glass container or a specialized mealworm feeder with a solid bottom and high enough sides to contain the insects.
-These larvae can climb out of rough containers, and even sides of smooth containers should be at least 1-2 inches deep so they cannot escape.
-Dried or roasted mealworms can be offered in separate containers or mixed in with seed, suet or fruit for more balanced nutrition.
+Live mealworms should be offered in a shallow dish with straight, smooth sides, such as a small plastic or glass dish or jar.
+Specialized mealworm feeders have a solid bottom and high enough sides to contain the insects, and can easily be added to poles or platform feeding stations.
+Because these larvae can climb, the sides of containers should be at least 1-2 inches deep so they cannot escape.
+Dried or roasted mealworms can be offered in separate containers or mixed in with seed, suet, or fruit for more balanced nutrition and to appeal to even more species.

-Mealworms can easily be purchased at local wild bird stores, bait shops, pet stores or through online retailers.
-Many backyard birders who may feed hundreds of mealworms to birds each week, however, opt to raise their own at a much cheaper cost.
-Raising mealworms is not difficult and can be a fun science or homeschooling project for children, a 4-H or scouting project or a family activity.
+Mealworms can easily be purchased at local wild bird stores, bait shops, pet stores, or through online retailers.
+Many birders who may feed hundreds of mealworms to birds each week, however, opt to raise their own at a much cheaper cost.
+Raising mealworms is not difficult and can be a fun science or homeschooling project for children, a 4-H or scouting project, or a family activity.